Master's

 MS in Computer Science - Online

-For futuristic thinkers with inquisitive minds, the Tufts online Master of Science in Computer Science (MSCS) program provides students with the tools to develop innovative solutions for today’s digital challenges.
+For futuristic thinkers with inquisitive minds, the 100% Online MS in Computer Science (MSCS) provides students with the tools to develop innovative solutions for today’s digital challenges.
 You’ll benefit from working across disciplines that reflect a real-world need for computer-science solutions and expertise.
 From building applications to developing large-scale software systems, you’ll gain new skills and experience unique learning opportunities across an array of areas.
+This program can be completed in under two years.

 MS in Data Science

-The Master of Science program in Data Science prepares students with bachelor’s degrees in STEM fields to prepare for careers in data analysis and data-intensive science.
+The MS in Data Science prepares students with bachelor’s degrees in STEM fields to prepare for careers in data analysis and data-intensive science.
 The program focuses on statistics and machine learning, with courses in data infrastructure and systems, data analysis and interfaces, and theoretical elements.
 The Department of Computer Science and the Department of Electrical and Computer Engineering jointly administer this degree.

 MS in Data Science - Online

-The Tufts online Master of Science in Data Science (MSDS) program prepares you for a next-generation career in data analysis and data-centric problem-solving—or for further study in the data science field.
+The Tufts 100% Online MS in Data Science prepares you for a next-generation career in data analysis and data-centric problem-solving—or for further study in the data science field.
 Through the program’s rigorous curriculum, you’ll be exposed to state-of-the-art ideas.
 You’ll also be fully immersed in data analysis principles, methods, and practices as you build the analytic expertise to guide high-level, data-driven decision-making and look for actionable insights that could make a difference in the world.
 Administered jointly by the Departments of Computer Science and Electrical and Computer Engineering, and featuring courses from both, along with the Department of Mathematics, the MSDS program is interdisciplinary in nature and forward-thinking in its approach.

 MS in Human-Robot Interaction